lucasbeckps/learner-linkup/README.md

 - For local PostgreSQL users: Ensure your PostgreSQL database service is active.

 ### 5. Apply the migrations: 📝
 Execute `yarn migrate` to apply database migrations and create necessary tables.
-The project is set to seed the database with preliminary data initially.
+If desired, you can set the project seed the database with preliminary data initially.
-If desired, these settings can be modified in the [migrations-config.js](/packages/backend/migrations.config.js) file.
+These settings can be modified in the [migrations-config.js](/packages/backend/migrations.config.js) file.

 ## Running the Application ▶️
 Once the installation and setup processes are complete, the application is ready to be launched.